kaboom748/esp8266_WLAN_PHY/README.md

 ## Project goal

-The goal is to understand and experimentally validate parts of the ESP8266 WLAN PHY that are normally hidden behind Espressif's binary PHY implementation.
+The goal is to understand and experimentally validate parts of the ESP8266 WLAN PHY that are normally hidden behind Espressif's binary PHY implementation, and to use those findings to build reproducible low-level OOK/ASK/M-ASK research modems.

 The project separates three kinds of results: